cocowool/light/README.md

 A light automation agent run every OS.

-Which will support kafka / activemq as event channel.
+Which will support kafka / activemq as event / message channel.